yesh9836/sms-spam-detection-using-CBOW/README.md

 - Streamlit
 - Joblib (for saving models)

-# we can directly run the code in kaggle,colab or jupyter notebook.The code source provide as a
+# we can directly run the code in kaggle,colab or jupyter notebook.The source code is provide in a ".ipynb" file in the repository.